Introducing 'These Things Matter': A groundbreaking new exhibition exploring the destructive legacy of the British Empire

 About People's Palace Projects

 • People’s Palace Projects (PPP) is an arts research centre and a subsidiary of Queen Mary, University of London.
-For the last 25 years, PPP has asked what role the arts and creativity play in approaching and responding to issues of social justice and development challenges around the world, including in the UK, in favelas and Indigenous territories in Brazil.
+For the last 25 years, PPP has asked what role the arts and creativity play in approaching.
+It has responded to issues of social justice and development challenges around the world, including in the UK, in favelas and Indigenous territories in Brazil.

 • PPP is an Arts Council England National Portfolio Organisation.